 - Respect for others – All students need to respect other students’ personal and religious beliefs and cultural differences, and their right to study

-- Attendance – You need to attend 100% of your classes.
-Immigration New Zealand requires 100% attendance for all students on a student visa.
-RELA requires 100% attendance for ALL students regardless of the visa they hold.
+- Attendance – RELA requires 100% attendance for ALL students regardless of the visa they hold.
 If you don’t come to class, you can’t learn.
-If you repeatedly fail to come to class, you will be issued with a warning and Immigration New Zealand will be advised.
+If you repeatedly fail to come to class, you will be issued with a warning.
+If you have a student visa, Immigration New Zealand will be advised.
 Your actual attendance is printed on your Leaving Report.

 - Punctuality – Be ready to start your classes on time.
 It is very disruptive to your classmates and teachers (and to your learning) if you arrive late for class.
-If you know you are going to be late or absent, please phone the school on 07 349 0473 or text us on 027 349 0473 so we know where you are and that you are okay.
+If you know you are going to be late or absent, please phone the school on 07 349 0473 so we know where you are and that you are okay.

 - Leaving Class – It is not okay to leave class part way through.
 It disrupts the lesson for everyone involved.
 If you do need to leave the class for a reason, you need to leave your phone on the table.